Financial Aid AMA Sessions

 Zoom Best Practices

-4. Bring your questions but don't overshare.
+- Bring your questions but be mindful of the time.
 This is the time to have your questions answered.
 Don’t be shy!
-But please limit your questions to general items while you're in the main Zoom room.
-If you have questions specific to your personal circumstances, let the main room host know and wait for a breakout room to open to meet with an FA staff member one on one.
-If your questions will be in-depth, schedule a separate meeting with our office to give your classmates enough time to meet with an FA staff member during the AMA session.
+But please do not take too long with your questions so that any other students in the waiting room can meet with us during the session.
+If your questions will be in-depth, it's best to schedule a separate meeting with our office to give your classmates enough time to meet with an FA staff member during the AMA session.